MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/integration-services/management.md

 - **[Application Insights](/azure/azure-monitor/app/app-insights-overview)** is an Azure Monitoring offering, which provides the ability visualize and alert on performance data emitted by monitored resources.

 - **[Kusto Query Language](/azure/data-explorer/kusto/query/)** (KQL) is a powerful query language optimized for querying and formatting data.
-For example, it is the primary query language for Log Analytics.
+For example, it's the primary query language for Log Analytics.

 ## Design Considerations